Why is the geth sync so slow?

 - Nodes behind NAT.
 Full nodes need to serve the same bandwitdh as they request from the network.
 When this doesn’t happen we get what the Torrent community calls “leeches”.

 - The “fast” algorithm requires the entire chain structure to be downloaded, per block, before processing the block.

-Let’s take a quick look at each of these factors individually.
+Let’s take a quick look at each of these factors.

 There’s very little we can do about this issue.
-It’s an inherent difficulty in all P2P networks.
-There have been other fully decentralized P2P systems, they were also notoriously slow when there weren’t enough peers on the network.
+Discovering initial peers is an inherent difficulty in all P2P networks.
+There have been other fully decentralized P2P systems and most were also notoriously slow when unable to bootstrap initial connections to enough peers on the network.